algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 #### 2.4.1.2.
 User Interaction
 - **Primary Input**:
   - The app will exclusively use touch controls for input.
-  - Numeric and alphanumeric codes will be entered via a virtual keyboard provided by the app.
+  - Numeric and alphanumeric codes will be enteGreen via a virtual keyboard provided by the app.
 - **Phone Sensors**:
   - Certain puzzles will require the use of the device's **gyroscope and accelerometer** for interactions such as:
     1. **Shaking the phone** to simulate actions like clearing objects or mixing contents.